aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to MD in C++ Applications" h2="Convert PDF to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to MD?</h2>

+PDF (Portable Document Format) is a popular file format used for documents that are intended to be read-only.
+It is widely used for sharing documents as it is platform independent and can be opened on any device.
+However, PDF files are not editable and hence, it is necessary to convert them to a more editable format like Markdown (MD).
+MD is a lightweight markup language which is used for formatting plain text documents.
+It is widely used for writing web content, notes, and other documents.

-Converting PDF to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total Helps for PDF to MD Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that helps developers to easily convert PDF to MD in C++.
+It consists of three components, namely Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The conversion process is a simple two-step process.
+In the first step, you can export PDF to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to MD.

+Aspose.PDF for C++ is a powerful library that enables developers to create, read, edit, and convert PDF documents in C++.
+It provides a wide range of features such as text extraction, text search, document manipulation, and much more.
+Aspose.Cells for C++ is a powerful library that enables developers to create, read, edit, and convert spreadsheet documents in C++.
+It provides a wide range of features such as data manipulation, formatting, and charting.
+Aspose.Words for C++ is a powerful library that enables developers to create, read, edit, and convert word documents in C++.
+It provides a wide range of features such as document manipulation, formatting, and mail merge.

+By using Aspose.Total for C++, developers can easily convert PDF to MD in C++.
+It is a comprehensive suite of file format automation libraries that helps developers to easily convert PDF to MD in C++.
+It provides a wide range of features such as text extraction, text search, document manipulation, data manipulation, formatting, and charting.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}